procyon-x/ui_tests/README.md

-# Examles of simple UI tests with Python + Selenium + Pytest
+# Examples of simple UI tests with Python + Selenium + Pytest